16.5 Ureters, Urinary Bladder, and Urethra

 Like the ureters and bladder, the proximal (closer to the bladder) two-thirds of the urethra are lined with transitional epithelium.
 The distal (farther from the bladder) third of the urethra is lined with mucus-secreting epithelium.
 The mucus helps protect the epithelium from urine, which is corrosive.
 Below the epithelium is loose connective tissue, and below that are layers of smooth muscle that are continuous with the muscle layers of the urinary bladder.
 When the bladder contracts to forcefully expel urine, the smooth muscle of the urethra relaxes to allow the urine to pass through.

 In order for urine to leave the body through the external urethral orifice, the external urethral sphincter must relax and open.
-This sphincter is a striated muscle that is controlled by the , so it is under conscious, control in most people (exceptions are infants, some elderly people, and patients with certain injuries or disorders).
+This sphincter is a striated muscle that is controlled by the somatic nervous system, so it is under conscious, voluntary control in most people (exceptions are infants, some elderly people, and patients with certain injuries or disorders).
 The muscle can be held in a contracted state and hold in the urine until the person is ready to urinate.
 Following urination, the smooth muscle lining the urethra automatically contracts to re-establish muscle tone, and the individual consciously contracts the external urethral sphincter to close the external urethral opening.

 16.5 Summary

-• The is a hollow, muscular organ that rests on the pelvic floor.
+• The urinary bladder is a hollow, muscular organ that rests on the pelvic floor.
 It is also lined with transitional epithelium.
 The function of the bladder is to collect and store urine from the kidneys before the urine is eliminated through urination.
 Filling of the bladder triggers the sensation of needing to urinate.
 When a conscious decision to urinate is made, the detrusor muscle in the bladder wall contracts and forces urine out of the bladder and into the urethra.

 16.5 Review Questions